deekoder/youtube-rag/README.md

 # Building a RAG application from scratch

-This is a step-by-step guide to building a simple RAG (Retrieval-Augmented Generation) application using Pinecone and OpenAI's API.
+This is a step-by-step guide to building a simple RAG (Retrieval-Augmented Generation) application using Pinecone and OpenAI's API with langchain.
 The application will allow you to ask questions about any YouTube video.
 I have modified the original code quite a bit to adapt it to all the changes in langchain APIs and Pinecone APIs.
 Finally, it works.

 ## Setup